 As of February 5, 2009, Diamond Offshore's contract drilling backlog was approximately \$10.3 billion for contracted future work extending, in some cases, until 2016.
 Contract backlog may include future earnings under both firm commitments and, in a few instances, anticipated commitments for which definitive agreements have not yet been executed.
 Diamond Offshore can provide no assurance that it will be able to perform under these contracts due to events beyond its control or that Diamond Offshore will be able to ultimately execute a definitive agreement where one does not currently exist.
-In addition, Diamond Offshore can provide no assurance that its customers will be able to or willing to fulfill their contractual commitments.
+In addition, Diamond Offshore can provide no assurance that its contractual commitments.
 Diamond Offshore's inability to perform under its contractual obligations or to execute definitive agreements or its customers' inability to fulfill their contractual commitments may have a material adverse effect on Diamond Offshore's business.